Samsung/LPVS/doc/docs/user-guide/service/database.md

 !!! note

-    Replace 'username' and 'password' with your preferred values.
-However, in the example below, they are kept as placeholders for the sake of clarity:
+    Replace `username` and `password` with your preferred values.
+However, in the example below, they are kept as placeholders for the sake of clarity.

 ```sql
 create database lpvs;